maim-lain/twosides/walkthrough.md

 ## The Train - Part 3
 - How do you know these things?
 - Where do you work?
-- Yeah I got a scholarship
+- Yeah I got a scholarship..
 - Right now I'm only interested in you
-- I rented an apartment
+- I rented an apartment..
 - Good, I can see you more often
 - Are you saying you don't..
 - All right, young lady..